MazelTovy/geochat/README.md

 - If running the static server remotely: visit http://localhost:8080

 In the settings, ensure the API URL points to the correct address: `http://localhost:8000/api/chat`

+## Using RAG with NYC Schools Data

+The system is now configured to use the NYC Schools data with FlashRAG's retrieval capabilities:

+1. Enable RAG by toggling the "Use Retrieval (RAG)" switch in the web interface
+2. Ask questions about NYC schools, such as:
+   - "What schools are in district 6?"
+   - "Tell me about the high schools in the Bronx"
+   - "What's the contact information for P.S.
+194?"
+3. The system will retrieve relevant information from the NYC Schools dataset to provide accurate answers

+You can customize the number of documents retrieved by adjusting the "Retrieval Top K" parameter in the interface settings.

 ## LLaMA-3-8B Model